razbarda14/Youtube-clone-web-android/README.md

 **1. Make sure you have MongoDB installed**

-**2. Import relevant collections**
-The import instructions are for MongoDB Compass, but you can also use shell if you wish.
+**2. Import relevant collections:** the import instructions are for MongoDB Compass, but you can also use shell if you wish.
 Go to Youtube/web/csv_files.
 There you can find 2 csv files for our collections.
 Under "test" database in MongoDB (you can use whatever MongoDB port you want), create two collections:
 1. usermodel